carlosp420/nymphalidae_diversification/MS.md

 (our MCT) so different branch lengths were allowed.
 We randomly selected 1000 trees from the posterior distribution of trees after burning and replaced each of the trees with the MCT to create a thousand sets of 1000 trees.
-We plotted the relationship between decreasing width of confidence intervals and the number diversification splits inferred across more than 95% of the posterior distribution of trees.
+We plotted the relationship between width of confidence intervals and the number diversification splits inferred across more than 95% of the posterior distribution of trees.